yungshenglu/SpineRuntime-Demo/README.md

-# Spine Web Player Demo
+# Spine Web Demo

-This repository is going to demo some animations using [Spine Web Player](http://zh.esotericsoftware.com/spine-player).
-The simple demo is credited to [Spine Web Player](http://zh.esotericsoftware.com/spine-player).
+This repository is going to demo some animations using [Spine API](http://esotericsoftware.com/spine-api-reference).
+The simple demo is credited to [Spine](http://zh.esotericsoftware.com).

 ---
 ## Description